Fair Jobs Code - procurement guidelines for departments and agencies

 contracts - in this document shall refer to a threshold procurement contract or a high value procedure contract.

-enforceable undertaking - a promise or agreement made by a supplier or business with a regulator, Court, or other body (including the Fair Work Ombudsman, WorkSafe Victoria and Wage Inspectorate Victoria) in respect of a breach or alleged / suspected breach of an applicable employment, industrial relations or workplace health and safety law.
+enforceable undertaking - a promise or agreement made by a supplier or business with a regulator, Court, or other body (including the Fair Work Ombudsman, WorkSafe Victoria and Wage Inspectorate Victoria) in respect of a breach or alleged/suspected breach of an applicable employment, industrial relations or workplace health and safety law.

-FJC Unit - the Fair Jobs Code Unit, an administrative group within the Department of Jobs, Precincts and Regions with responsibilities in relation to the Code.
+FJC Unit - the Fair Jobs Code Unit, an administrative group within the Department of Jobs, Precincts and Regions with responsibilities in relation to the code.

 high value procurement contract - a contract between a supplier and a Victorian Government agency with a value of $20 million or more (exclusive of GST).